9 min

 Let's imagine a person who has just moved.
 What can you advise him?

-You can subscribe to Kirill Rostovsky on Instagram, text him on telegram, or visit his website.
+You can subscribe to Kirill Rostovsky on Instagram, text him on telegram, or visit his website to ask more questions about migration from China and how to get residency in Portugal (becoming a resident).

 Photo:Julia Vasyutenko